-As of May 12, 2015 this tutorial has had over 2,271,635 page views.
+This tutorial has had nearly 2.5 million page views!
 That's a lot of chicken butchering, and this is the most popular chicken butchering web site on the internet.
 Thanks for stopping by.

 If you want to learn how to butcher a chicken, you’ve come to the right place.
 This tutorial provides you with a logical, step-by-step explanation of the process, and you will find plenty of great photos to go with the text.

 The pictures here were taken by my 13-year-old son, James Kimball, as we backyard-butchered our 2007 crop of home-raised Cornish-X meat birds.
 Our family has raised and processed 50 to 75 chickens each year for the past ten years.